-In summary, cleaning a pool for summer entails the following steps:
+In summary, cleaning a pool for summer after winter entails the following steps:

 - draining the cover of the pool,